 Reasons for Playing the Cozio Defense

 As previously stated just above and also in the other Ruy Lopez post, the Cozio Defense avoids a lot of theory associated with the main line Ruy Lopez, even more so than the 6.d3 line I recommended before for white.
 One clear example of this is that the Cozio Defense completely bypasses the Exchange Variation of the Ruy Lopez (4.Bxc6), as now black can simply recapture with the e7-knight and freely acquire the bishop pair.
-Don't expect to be lucky enough to see your opponent cede the bishop pair in this way, as it doesn't make sense even to the inexperienced white player, but be aware and comfortable knowing that you have avoided essentially all major variations of the Ruy Lopez by using 3...Nge7.
+Don't expect to be lucky enough to see your opponent cede the bishop pair in this way, as it doesn't make sense, even to the inexperienced white player, but be aware and comfortable knowing that you have avoided essentially all major variations of the Ruy Lopez by using 3...Nge7.
 Exchange Variation players are often adamant with their use of it, especially in blitz chess, and you will simply avoid the hours of study and practice needed to combat their experience.

 Furthermore, the Cozio Defense is solid, sound, tricky and non-theoretical, but most of all it's underrated, being seen in only about 2% of Ruy Lopez games.
 Thus, it is safe to say, depending on your overall skill level, that your opponent will have spent a proportional amount of time looking into this opening and that you will therefore likely have the advantage of familiarity.
-I mention that this defense is solid and sound because it has seen a good amount of play at the highest level of chess, and rarely do players of that level regularly employ anything questionable.
+I mention that this defense is solid and sound because it has seen a good amount of play at the highest level of chess, and rarely do players at that level regularly employ anything questionable.
 The super-grandmaster Levon Aronian, a champion and expert of the Marshall Attack in the Ruy Lopez, has used this opening variation on a number of occasions with great success, as has Nigel Short and Alexander Morozevich.
-So even though this opening doesn't get a lot of press, you can adopt it knowing that you can safely keep using it as you progress with your chess.
+So, even though this opening doesn't get a lot of press, you can adopt it, knowing that you can safely keep using it as you progress with your chess.

 About the Cozio Defense